Shabu-shabu.

 meal tastes even better when eaten by chopsticks.

-and Korean folks just put all the ingredients in the water at one time and then
+Korean folks just put all the ingredients in the water at one

 Enokitake